 This particular top location has suffered for many years with the presence of badly run pubs.
 Either the food wasn’t good or it took you forever to get a drink.
 A few years ago I promised myself never to go back to the Mill Pond Pub and the Anchor Pub.
 A real pity as they are in my favourite part of town.
 For me, the heart of Cambridge is Mill Pond.
 I love the scene, the hustle and bustle and there is nothing better than to buy a drink at one of the pubs and relax along the river in the grass.
 Of course, a nice cocktail at the DoubleTree Hilton never goes amiss too watching the punters trying to steer their boats to Grantchester, which sometimes can be a hilarious scene.

 Good news!
 The scene is changing at Mill Pond.
-In the beginning of the year, the Mill Pond Pub changed hands and is now a great pub with local and home brewed beer and gastro pub food.
+In the beginning of the year, the Mill Pond Pub changed hands and is now a great pub with local and home-brewed beer and gastropub food.
 Since this week the Anchor has changed its looks too.
 A new management came on board, the place was gutted and it is now in the hands of the Metropolitan group, which is part of Green King Brewery.
 They have 75 pubs in London and the Anchor is the first one outside London.
-Although they are part of Green King, they are a free to chose their beers.
+Although they are part of Green King, they are free to choose their beers.
 Although it isn’t a free house, it does have the spirit of one.
 Their house Ale ‘Steadfast’ is brewed especially for them by Green King and the other Ales are local ones and change on a regular basis.

 Wondering why those lovely pieces of roast are out there?
 Not for a roast dinner, but for their sandwiches!